-Little knowledge is a dangerous thing.
-In this particular case my little knowledge was a vague recollection that Neil M Gunn had a literary reputation.
-I have never read any by him or even a critical evaluation but I knew his name and had the idea that he was a proper writer.
-So his 1935 book on whisky was bound to be interesting – wasn’t it?
-Well I suppose it was.
-It was interesting in the way that listening to Diane Abbot flailing around trying to remember costing, or Boris Johnson blustering to obscure the fact that he had no idea what was in the Queens Speech, is interesting.
-There is a fascination with the awful.
+A little knowledge is a dangerous thing and there are many ways it can lead us astray.
+In today’s case my ‘little knowledge’ was a vague recollection that Neil M Gunn had a literary reputation.
+I have never read anything by him, or even a critical evaluation, but I knew his name and that he was a proper writer.
+So I was sure his 1935 book on whisky would be interesting – and it was.
+But not in a good way.
+It was interesting because there is a fascination with the awful.

-‘Whisky and Scotland’ is the worst book on whisky I have ever read – full of generalisations, prejudice, and assertions that leave me unwilling to believe anything unless there is corroboration elsewhere.
-Now the virtue of whisky is that it is the most sociable of drinks and that a group of friends sitting around, appreciating and sharing, will engage both their senses and their fancy in talk on any number of topics.
-However at the end of a long night the grip of rationality can be loosened and the mind dulled.
-This book reads as if it was written after a very long session.
-A very, very long session.
+‘Whisky and Scotland’ might be one of the worst book on whisky I have read as it is full of generalisations, prejudice, and assertions.
+Perhaps this is just the flip side of one of whisky’s virtues as it is the most sociable of drinks.
+A group of friends sitting around, appreciating and sharing, will engage both their senses and their fancy in talk on any number of topics.
+Rhetoric can soar but at the end of a long night the grip of rationality might be loose and the mind a little dull when it thinks itself brilliant.
+This book reads as if it was written in that state.

-In fact it is not about whisky so much as it is a romantic lament for Celtic culture and a yearning for Gaeldom.
-There is nothing wrong with that – it’s a deep part of his personal identity – but there is a lot wrong with being so sloppy about it and allowing the whole enterprise to be knocked out of shape.
+In fact the book is not so much about whisky as it is a romantic lament for Celtic culture and a yearning for the lost social mores of Gaeldom.
+There is nothing wrong with that – it can be the engine of poetry and belief, and it’s obviously a deep part of Gunn’s personal identity.
+But there is a lot wrong with being sloppy about it – being carried away.

-Take for example the section on the early history of distilled alcohol where there are variants in many ancient civilisation.
-However the early Arabian roots (and the name alcohol) are widely acknowledged.
-This though is not good enough.
-Surely the Celts must have got there first!
+Take for example the section on the early history of distilled alcohol.
+Variants appeared in many ancient civilisation and the fact that the name itself has an Arabian root is not insignificant This though is not enough – for Gunn the Celts must have got there first!

 “How the early Celts went about it, of course we do not know, though if they devoted anything like the terrible concentration one of their young bards had to devote to learning his thousands of lines, I should not be in anyway surprised hear from some Eastern scholar that a certain adventuring Arabian brought home with him once upon a time from the fastness of the northern barbarians a still head complete with worm (condensing pipe).”